erredeco/Public-Info-002/Documentation/HelloWorld/Index.rst

    Installation
       .. attention::
-         don't add the one from the contrib folder; the custom version shipped with TYPO3 should be used:
+         don't add the one from the contrib folder; the custom version shipped with TYPO3 must be used:

       .. code-block:: yaml